Types of Market Failure

 Externalities

-Negative externality: a harmful spillover effect.
+Negative externality: a harmful spillover effect on a third party.

-Positive externality: a beneficial spillover effect.
+Positive externality: a beneficial spillover effect on a third party.

 Public Goods